 3. Diagnostic vs. Preventive Confusion

-This is the most common point of friction: if a doctor finds a problem during a preventive visit and performs additional tests or procedures (like a biopsy during a colonoscopy, or rule-out testing for a heart condition), those services are considered diagnostic, not preventive.
-You can be charged a copay, deductible, or coinsurance for those services.
-Always ask your provider ahead of time: "Will anything done today be billed as diagnostic?"
+This is the most common surprise: if a doctor finds a problem during a preventive visit and performs additional tests (like a biopsy during a colonoscopy), those services are considered diagnostic, not preventive.
+That means you can be charged.
+Always ask ahead: "Will anything done today be billed as diagnostic?"

 4. Plan Design Variations

-Even within ACA-compliant plans, employers can structure benefits in ways that limit no-cost preventive coverage.
-For example, stand-alone dental plans for adults are not required to cover preventive dental services at $0 cost-sharing.
-Some high-deductible health plans (HDHPs) may also have specific rules about what counts as "preventive" for HSA compatibility.
+Even within ACA-compliant plans, employers can structure benefits to limit no-cost coverage.
+Stand-alone dental plans for adults, for instance, aren't required to cover preventive dental at $0.
+Some high-deductible health plans (HDHPs) have specific rules about what counts as "preventive" for HSA compatibility.

 The WellthCare Approach: A Different Model for Preventive Care

-WellthCare is not insurance; it's a Health-to-Wealth Operating System that works alongside your existing health plan.
-Instead of just covering preventive services, WellthCare actively rewards employees for taking those preventive actions.
-Employees earn free money at the WellthCare Store, and that reward money is automatically deposited into their Pension or HSA-building both health and wealth.
+WellthCare doesn't just cover preventive services; it actively rewards employees for taking those actions.
+Employees earn free money at the WellthCare Store, automatically deposited into their Pension or HSA—building both health and wealth.
 This approach:

-In short, while ACA-mandated preventive coverage is a floor, WellthCare makes prevention a core driver of financial security for employees-and lower costs for employers.
+ACA mandates a floor; WellthCare turns prevention into a driver of financial security for employees—and lower costs for employers.

 What Employers Should Verify for Compliance

-If you’re an employer offering group health coverage, you need to ensure your plan documents clearly define what preventive services are covered at $0 cost-sharing.
+If you’re an employer offering group health coverage, ensure your plan documents clearly define what preventive services are covered at $0 cost-sharing.
 Key compliance steps include:

-1. Confirm your plan is not grandfathered, or if it is, disclose that status.
+- Check if your plan is not grandfathered, and if it is, disclose that.

-5. Consider modernizing your benefits approach with systems like WellthCare that align preventive care with employee wealth-building.
+- Consider modernizing benefits with systems like WellthCare that align prevention with wealth-building.

-Failure to comply with ACA preventive service mandates can result in excise taxes and employee dissatisfaction.
-But more importantly, getting prevention right is the single best way to reduce long-term healthcare costs.
+Failure to comply with ACA preventive service mandates can mean excise taxes and unhappy employees.
+But getting prevention right is the best way to reduce long-term healthcare costs.

 Final Takeaway

-Yes, most health plans today must cover a defined set of preventive services with no out-of-pocket costs-but the real-world experience is often messy due to grandfathering, diagnostic billing, and provider confusion.
-To truly unlock the power of prevention, the most forward-thinking employers are moving beyond mere compliance and into systems like WellthCare, where every preventive action builds the employee’s wealth in addition to their health.
-That’s the future of benefits: healthcare that pays you back.
+Yes, most health plans must cover a defined set of preventive services with no out-of-pocket costs—but real-world experience is messier.
+Grandfathering, diagnostic billing, and provider confusion all get in the way.
+To truly unlock prevention, forward-thinking employers are moving beyond compliance into systems like WellthCare, where every preventive action builds the employee’s wealth too.
+Healthcare that pays you back—that's the future.